- Quickly and easily finance your purchases for three, six or 12 months.

 - Down payments required for most payment plans.

-A number of services compete with Affirm.
-These are the most popular in the USA now.
+A number of buy now pay later services compete with Affirm in the USA.
+These are the most popular now.

 Afterpay.
 With Afterpay, you get a credit facility for two months.
 With Affirm, you have options for three, six, and twelve-month payment plans, with some shorter or longer terms also available.